sircfenner/AutoImport/README.md

 To build this plugin yourself:

 1. Clone the repo
-2. Install [foreman](https://github.com/Roblox/foreman), then run `foreman install`
+2. Install [rokit](https://github.com/rojo-rbx/rokit), then run `rokit install` in the repo
 3. Run `scripts/build.sh`

-If you are interested in making a contribution, run `scripts/dev.sh` with the `Reload plugins on file changed` setting enabled in Studio.
+To test local changes to the plugin, run `scripts/dev.sh` with the `Reload plugins on file changed` setting enabled in Studio.
 This will hot-reload the plugin as you make edits.

-### See also

-Existing plugin with similar functionality: <https://github.com/MonzterDev/Roblox-Auto-Import>